tarantool/doc/doc/1.9/reference/reference_rock/vshard/index.rst

 The sharding field defines the logical topology of a sharded Tarantool cluster.
 All the other fields are passed to ``box.cfg()`` as they are, without modifications.
-See the Configuration reference section for details.
+See the :ref:`Configuration reference <vshard-config-reference>` section for details.

 On routers call ``vshard.router.cfg(cfg)``: